Kevinz930/hacksc2023/README.md

 Transferring data between frontend and backend using GET and POST HTTP requests
 Working with the Riot Games API

 ## Accomplishments that we're proud of
 Very positive feedback from female players, especially regarding indirect communication Seamless integration between frontend and backend Contributing towards solving a problem we are all passionate about

-## What we learned

-Refreshed how we used RESTFUL API and NodeJS

 ## What's next for Angel Shot
-Next, we have to figure out how to bring privacy issues and gender verification together and implement our community feature into as many games as possible
+Finding a compromise between privacy concerns and identy verification
+Implementing text communication, private channels, and other community features
+Adding support for more games